 The Norwegian Psychological Association (NPF) is a professional society for those who are authorized as psychologists in Norway.
-These members all have at least six years university education and training in psychology, based on the scientific/practitioner model.
+All members all have at least six years of university education and training in psychology, based on the scientific/practitioner model.
 We organize close to 8500 members, which accounts for approximately 90 percent of authorized psychologists in Norway.

 We have four main pillars:

 We advocate psychology, psychological science and evidence-based practice in the society, including government, policy makers, user groups and the general public.
 We involve ourselves in matters concerning a wide range of professional issues, such as national health policy, psychological services, science & educational policies.